 Docker connection settings

 Specify the settings for accessing the Docker Engine API from GoLand.
-For more information about using the Docker integration with GoLand, see Docker.
+For more information about using the Docker integration with GoLand, refer to Docker.

 Enable the Docker plugin

 This functionality relies on the Docker plugin, which is bundled and enabled in GoLand by default.
 If the relevant features aren't available, make sure that you didn't disable the plugin.

 Press Control+Alt+S to open the IDE settings and then select.